top of page

 1. So I heard

 Efforts to convert the heathen Frisians started with the Franks.
-It was in the year 630 that the Frankish King Dagobert I took the initiative to build a small church in Trajectum, the modern city of Utrecht, in the center of what is today the Netherlands.
-Possibly for the sake of the Frankish soldiers stationed there.
-Soon after, King Dagobert instructed Bishop Cunibert of Cologne to use this little church as an outpost to convert the uncivilized Frisians.
+It was in the year 630 that the Frankish king Dagobert I took the initiative to build a small church at Trajectum, the modern town of Utrecht, in the center of what is today the Netherlands, possibly for the sake of the Frankish soldiers stationed there.
+Soon after, King Dagobert I instructed Bishop Cunibert of Cologne to use this little church as an outpost to convert the uncivilized Frisians.
 However, they did not achieve any lasting results among the Frisians.
-From then on, Anglo-Saxon clergymen stepped in, notably monk Ecgberht of Ripon from the monastery Rath Melsigi, also written as Rathmelsigi, in Ireland.
+From then on, Anglo-Saxon clergymen stepped in, notably the monk Ecgberht of Ripon from the monastery Rath Melsigi, also written as Rathmelsigi, in Ireland.
 This was at the end of the seventh century.
 Read our blog post The Abbey of Egmond and the Rise of the Gerulfing Dynasty to understand more about the conversion of the Frisians by the Anglo-Saxon monks.

 One of the many Anglo-Saxons who gave it a try to convert the Frisians to Christendom was the monk Winfrid or Wynfreth, better known as Saint Boniface (ca. 673-754).
-However, he was murdered by the Frisians with a blow of an axe on June 5, 754.
-Boniface tried to fend off the axe with the Holy Bible, but, somewhat surprisingly, in vain.
-The supposedly original damaged Bible is being kept in the town of Dokkum.
+However, he was murdered by the Frisians with a blow from an axe on June 5th, 754.
+Boniface tried to fend off the axe with the holy Bible, but, somewhat surprisingly, in vain.
+The heathen axe split the Bible like a knife through butter, granting Boniface martyrdom.
+The supposedly original damaged Bible is kept in the town of Dokkum.
 Perhaps the Frisians had a sense of irony.
-Near the town of Geismar in Thuringia in the year 723 or 724, Boniface had also felled the holy Donar Oak of their cousins, the heathen Saxons, with an axe.
-What goes around, comes around.
+Near the town of Geismar in Thuringia in the year 723 or 724, Boniface had also felled the holy Donar Oak of their cousins, the also heathen Saxons, with an axe.
+What goes around comes around, you could say.

-After subsequently encountering Frankish and Anglo-Saxon missionaries, it was time for the Frisians to convert Frisia themselves.
+After subsequent attempts by Frankish and Anglo-Saxon missionaries, it was time for the Frisians to convert Frisia themselves.
 Three decades after Boniface found his peace in savage Frisia, Frisian missionary Ludger (742-809) went to northern Frisia.
 His mission was to convert his still predominantly heathen countrymen.
-His Dutch nickname is De Voltooier 'the finisher,' which refers to finishing the work of his predecessor Wilibrod in converting the heathen Frisians Sierksma 1995).
-Ludger was a Frisian by birth, from the pagus 'territory' of Nifterlake.
+His Dutch nickname is De Voltooier 'the finisher,' which refers to finishing the work of his predecessor Willibrord in converting the heathen Frisians (Sierksma 1995).
+Ludger was a Frisian by birth, from the pagus 'territory' Nifterlake.
 Pagus Nifterlake is the area where the River Stichtse Vecht flows, which is more or less the present-day region of 't Gooi in the Central Netherlands.
 Ludger belonged to the influential Wurssing clan.
-Check out our blog post Attingahem Bridge NY to read more about pagus Niterlake and the Frisian elite belonging to the genus Atte.
+Check out our blog post Attingahem Bridge, NY to read more about pagus Niterlake and the Frisian elite belonging to the genus Atte.

 Near-death Experience of Ludger's Mother – Legend has it that the mother of Ludger, named Liafburch, was almost killed by her grandmother.
 Her grandmother, the great-grandmother of Ludger therefore, had wished for a grandson, not a granddaughter.
 According to heathen tradition, a newborn child could be killed as long as the child had not been fed yet.
 A slave was instructed by the grandmother to drown babygirl Liafburch in a water tank.
 The slave did as instructed, but the baby girl desperately hold on to the sides of the tank.
 When a woman from the village, i.e. the settlement of Suecsnon (modern Oud-Zuilen), saw the tragedy taking place, she was filled with compassion.
 She took the baby from the slave and brought her to her house.
 Quickly she poured some honey in the mouth of the child.
 When the slaves entered the house to get the baby back, the woman showed the honey on the baby's lips.
 They had no other option than to let the child live.